 “You can save your relationship and avoid a lot of cussing and profuse sweating by taking a few minutes to consider a few things,” says interior designer Arlene Lord of Lord Designs.

-In this quick-read guide, we’ll share some tips from expert interior designers on how to measure a sofa and ensure it fits perfectly in your home.
+In this quick-read guide, we’ll share some tips from expert interior designers on how to measure a sofa and ensure your new furniture fits perfectly in your living room.

 Length/Width: You should measure the width of your sofa using the widest points — this tends to be from arm to arm.

 Height: The final super important measurement is height.
-The height of a sofa is the distance from the floor to the highest point on the back of the sofa.
-Some sofas can vary in height at different points so you should also pay attention to the seating height and arm height.
+The height of a sofa is the distance from the floor to the highest point at the top of the seat.
+Some sofas can vary in height at different points so you should also pay attention to the height at the top of the seat cushion and arm height.
 “The seating height of sofas typically range from 18”-20”.
-Typically arm heights of sofas are 25”-30” and the seat back is dictated by the arm height,” says Davidian.
+Typically arm heights of sofas are 25”-30” and the seatback is dictated by the arm height,” says Davidian.

 — and a breakdown of the measurements shown: